totorojs/totoro/README.md

 ![totoro-result](https://f.cloud.github.com/assets/340282/891944/7c099544-fa71-11e2-828b-5da8c0566834.png)

-- Green dot means a test case passed, red cross means a test case failed.
+- If all test cases passed, will report in green color, or will report in red color with detailed error message.
 - Every browser supplies it's own run time and testing coverage (if your test has source code, and `totoro` can recognize).
-- If all test cases passed, will report in green color, or will report in red color with detailed error message.

 #### Recommended directory structure